-The Council terminated the contracts of a number of employees in 2019/20 incurring liabilities of £1.6m (£3.3m in 2018/19).
+The Council terminated the contracts of a number of employees in 2020/21 incurring liabilities of £0.08m (£1.6m in 2019/20).
 This includes redundancy and pension payments.

-This amount was payable to 37 people (99 people in 2018/19) from across the Council, who were made redundant as part of its strategy to reduce the workforce in order to achieve budget savings.
-This included 1 person whose termination benefits were funded by the Housing Revenue Account.
+This amount was payable to 4 people (37 people in 2019/20) from across the Council, who were made redundant as part of its strategy to reduce the workforce in order to achieve budget savings.